signag/Hybrid-Car-Consumption-Monitor/docs/setupChargingObserver.md

 | Parameter            | Description
 |----------------------|------------------------------------------------------------------------------------------------------
 | measurementInterval  | Measurement interval in seconds.
-(Default: 120) (Note that the Fritz!Box will updata data only every 2 min.)
+(Default: 120) (Note that the Fritz!Box will update data only every 2 min.)
 | FritzBoxURL          | URL of the Fritz!Box (Default: "http://fritz.box/")
 | FritzBoxUser         | User to be used for FritzBox access.
 Needs to have "Smart Home" permission
 | FritzBoxPassword     | Password for Fritz!Box user